airavata-courses/Squadron/Readme.md

 <img width="1164" alt="doc 1000 300 " src="https://user-images.githubusercontent.com/16973298/77219447-3cad6e80-6b0c-11ea-8525-35b24e3b561c.png">

-Tested the load on the application using 2000 users in 300 seconds for three loops and 3 replicas of the services
+Tested the load on the application using 2000 users in 300 seconds in one loops and 3 replicas of the services

 Application is giving a current average error rate of 0.16 for the above configuration